Boundary integral equations for isotropic linear elasticity: Application

 where $\gamma^\pm_j$ are the exterior and interior the trace operators on $\Gamma_j$, following the notations given by \eqref{trace} by taking $\Omega^- = \Omega_j$.
 Define the parameter $s_i$ by \bel{si} s_i = \ee In particular, write \bel{s-jump} \llbracket \mathcal T u \rrbracket = {\mathcal T^0_{s_i{\bf n}_i}}^- u - {\mathcal T^0_{s_i {\bf n}_i}}^+u, \qquad \mbox{on}~\Gamma_ i, ~i\in J_1\cup J_2 \ee and it is obvious that

 For given $f_i\in \Hnh(\Gamma_i)^3$, we impose the transmission condition:

 Further, we let the domain $\Omega$ be subjected of a given stress tensor on its boundary.
-Indeed, we let each part of the boundary $\Gamma_i$, $i\in J_2$ be subjected to a given stress tensor $\sigma_i \in H ^{1/2}(\Gamma_i)^3$: \bel{stress-relation} {\mathcal T^0_{{\bf n}_i}}^+ u=-s_i\sigma_i. \ee We refer to Figure~\ref{Geometry configuration} for an illustration of geometry configuration.
+Indeed, we let each part of the boundary $\Gamma_i$, $i\in J_2$ be subjected to a given stress tensor $\sigma_i \in H ^{1/2}(\Gamma_i)^3$: \bel{stress-relation} {\mathcal T^0_{{\bf n}_i}}^+ u=-s_i\sigma_i. \ee

 Then, we consider the solution $u\in \Vn{\Omega}$ to the following interface problem: \bel{casestudy}

 \ee Standard arguments involving the Lax-Milgram theorem yields the well-posedness of the problem. \begin{remark} In our case, we pre-defined the index set $J_2$ with the condition $M+1\in J_2$.
 However, by equipping the domain $\Omega_{M+1}$ (which is indeed the exterior domain of the sphere $B_R$) with Lam\'e parameters $\mu_{M+1}, \lambda_{M+1}$, one can also relax the setting and consider the case where $M+1\in J_1$. \end{remark}